 Annex E specifically highlights examples of how individuals, before entering accommodation, could deprive themselves of assets.

 Examples of deprivation include an investment into a bond where the motivation of the investment was an increase in the payments from a local authority.
+Placing assets into trust is also highlighted as a possible method of deprivation of capital.

 If a local authority decides that a person has deliberately deprived themselves of assets in order to avoid or reduce a charge for care and support, they will need to decide whether to treat that person as still having the asset for the purposes of the financial assessment and charge them accordingly.